-The proposed Waikare Gorge realignment will create a 3.8 km long section of new State Highway, changing approximately 75,000 m of land from farmland, native vegetation, and exotic vegetation, into a sealed road surface.
+The proposed Waikare Gorge realignment will create a 3.8 km long section of new State Highway, changing approximately 75,000 m2 of land from farmland, native vegetation, and exotic vegetation, into a sealed road surface.
 The project will result in short-term construction impacts as well longer-term operational impacts to terrestrial and aquatic ecology in and around the project area.
-As the road is still in the design phase, there may be further opportunities to avoid, minimise and mitigate effects that can be realized.
-The assessment of effects in this report is based on the current design information.
+As the road is still in the design phase, there are opportunities to avoid, minimise and mitigate effects that can be realised.
 There are also potential opportunities to address impacts during the construction and operation of the road.